Fruit Trees For Sale at Butternut Farm

 (# indicates low supply, less than 5 trees)

-(Sweet cherries need multiple varieties for adequate pollination and the more the merrier.
+(Sweet cherries and plums need multiple varieties for adequate pollination and the more the merrier.
 Designing a sweet cherry orchard with adequate cross pollination can be tricky, you want two varieties at the minimum.

 Sour cherries are self fertile, only one tree is necessary for pollination)